UDI and Labeling Standards

 UDI – Leveraging Existing Standards

-The Food and Drug Administration (FDA), in their recent proposed rule for Unique Device Identifiers (UDI) (a system to mark and identify medical devices within the healthcare supply chain), addressed the importance of leveraging existing standards.
-You can learn more about the proposed FDA UDI rule here.
+The Food and Drug Administration (FDA), in their recent rule for Unique Device Identifiers (UDI) (a system to mark and identify medical devices within the healthcare supply chain), addressed the importance of leveraging existing standards.
+You can learn more about the FDA UDI rule here.

 Need a Bar Code?
 First Apply for an LIC